 In the summer of 2015, Matt Wessler joined the firm as a named principal following six years practicing at Public Justice, where he spearheaded that organization’s focus on Supreme Court litigation.
 Matt previously practiced at the Washington law firm of Williams & Connolly LLP and as a member of Obama for America’s election litigation team, where he handled important litigation on behalf of the presidential campaign.

 In 2015, the firm created a one-year litigation fellowship for new attorneys.
 The first fellow, Neil Sawhney, joined in the fall of 2015, between his judicial clerkships with Marsha Berzon of the Ninth Circuit and Goodwin Liu of the California Supreme Court.
 Each year, the firm also regularly hires two or three exceptional law students as summer associates.
 More information on the fellowship and summer programs is available here.

-In 2016, the firm named Jonathan Taylor as a principal and welcomed another new principal, Rachel Bloomekatz, who joined the firm from Jones Day’s Supreme Court and appellate group.
-Rachel is a former law clerk to U.S. Supreme Court Justice Stephen Breyer who previously argued appeals and constitutional issues in the Massachusetts Attorney General’s Office and served as Legal Director for the 2012 re-election campaign of U.S. Senator Sherrod Brown of Ohio.
+In 2016, the firm named Jonathan Taylor as a principal and welcomed another new principal, Rachel Bloomekatz, a former law clerk to U.S. Supreme Court Justice Stephen Breyer who previously argued appeals and constitutional issues in the Massachusetts Attorney General’s Office and served as Legal Director for U.S. Senator Sherrod Brown of Ohio.
+Rachel joined the firm from Jones Day’s Supreme Court and appellate group.